ProjectOpenAccess/ProjectOpenAccess.github.io/readme.md

 Metodology: The mashup of the datasets D1, D2, D4.2 was done semi-automatically through some python scripts, in particular using the Pandas library, that required the csv-version of the datasets.
 The script developed using pandas joined D4.2 and D2 through the keyword "CODICESCUOLA" and then again it joined the newly-created dataset with D1 through the keyword "CODICEISTITUTO".
 This version of D5 was called D5-alpha.

 After the semi-automatic mashup D5-alpha was edited because it still contained some unnecessary data.
-Because D4.2 contained some items related to "Scuola dell'infanzia"that were not coherent with the theme of the projects, in D5-alpha these items have been removed.
-Then, more fields have been removed:
+Because D4.2 contained some items related to "Scuola dell'infanzia" that are not covered by the project, in D5-alpha these items have been removed.
+Then, other unnecessary fields have been removed:

 - ANNOSCOLASTICO, INDICAZIONESEDEOMNICOMPRENSIVO, INDIRIZZOEMAILSCUOLA, INDIRIZZOPECSCUOLA, SITOWEBSCUOLA, SEDESCOLASTICA from D4.2 and DA FINIRE.

+The final CSV dataset obtained was then transformed into a RDF dataset through an XSLT script.
+For each school an RDF description was created where the column headings of the CSV input dataset were converted to properties.
+The RDF dataset obtained makes use of different ontologies, such as [DCMI Metadata Terms](http://dublincore.org/documents/dcmi-terms/), [Dublin Core Metadata Element Set](http://www.dublincore.org/documents/dces/), (GeoNames)[https://www.geonames.org/], [FOAF](http://xmlns.com/foaf/spec/), [Cultural-ON (Cultural ONtology)](http://dati.beniculturali.it/lodview/cis/.html).

 ## 4. Datasets analysis